Best Camping Heater On The Market to Keep Your Warm

 - Not easily transported

-The Donyer Power Electric Heater might not be easy to pack and transport, but you’ll enjoy its many benefits — such as power and mounting flexibility — as long as you’ve got enough space in your luggage.
+The Donyer Power electric camping heater might not be easy to pack and transport, but you’ll enjoy its many benefits — such as power and mounting flexibility — as long as you’ve got enough space in your luggage.
 You can hang this model inside your tent, outdoors from a tree, or under your caravan’s canopy.

 For safety, this model has a tip-over safety switch, and a cool-touch handle that allow you to move the heater while operating.